Catster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 4. Egg

 You’ll want to cook the egg before feeding it to your cat, but like other human foods, avoid adding any additional flavorings or seasonings like salt or butter.
-Don’t give them too many eggs, but a single egg every once in a while is a great way to treat your cat without spoiling their appetite.
+Don’t give them too many eggs, but a quarter or half of a single boiled egg every once in a while is a great way to treat your cat without spoiling their appetite.

 Conclusion

-Some cats simply love their carbs, and there’s nothing wrong with that!
-You can’t let them chow down on bread whenever they want, but there’s nothing wrong with giving them a little bit of fresh bread from time to time.
+Some cats simply love the smell of bread, and there’s nothing wrong with that!
+You can’t let them chow down on bread whenever they want, while giving them a little bit of fresh bread from time to time is not unsafe, it is far from ideal.
+Some varieties may even contain ingredients that are toxic to cats.
+If you wish to provide your cat with a variety of treats, we recommend focusing on species-appropriate and protein-based options that add to their nutrition.

 Featured Image Credit: bellena, Shutterstock